Supplementals: Answering the “Why Us?”

-Don’t ever simply write about how during your college tour, you just fell in love with the “ambiance” or the “vibe” of the campus.
-That it “felt like home” or like you “belonged there”, and that “there was no way to explain it” or that you felt like you’d “found your people”. [barf]
+Don’t ever simply write a college essay or supplemental about how during your college tour, you just fell “in love with the ambiance” or the “vibe” of the campus.
+That it “felt like home” or like you “belonged there”, and that “there was no way to explain it” or that you felt like you’d “found your people”.

-Those are some of the most cliché, vomit-inducing, cheesiest statements you can make….and yet, that’s what a lot of students do.
+Those are some of the most cliché statements you can make … and yet, that’s what a lot of students do.
 It’s easy and superficial, and every admissions officer knows it.
-So DO NOT make this the highlight of your entire essay.
-If, at the end, you simply want to mention that you’d done the college tour and loved what you saw (be specific about what you liked), then that’s acceptable, but 97% of your essay should not be about that.
+So DO NOT make this the highlight of your entire supplemental.
+A quick mention at the of of your essay about your college visit & the factors you enjoyed is great!
+Just avoid making that 98% of your writing.